Archie Boston Jr.

-Archie Boston Jr. is an American graphic artist and retired professor.
+Archie Boston Jr. (born 1943) is an American graphic artist, and retired professor.

 Born to an impoverished family in a small town in southern Florida, Boston received an education in graphic design at Chouinard Art Institute located in Los Angeles.
 During school and after graduation, he worked in numerous ad agencies based in Los Angeles before forming Boston & Boston Design with his brother Bradford in 1967—one of the first Black-owned agencies in the United States.
 In 1972, at age 29, he became the president of the Art Director Club of Los Angeles, the second-largest in the nation.
-He was the first Black president in the organization’s 28-year history.
+He was the first Black president in the organization's 28-year history.

 In 1977 Boston received a master's degree from the University of Southern California, and began his long career as an educator at California State University, Long Beach.
 He helped found the Visual Communications Design program there and served as the department chair.
-In 2004 he was name named Outstanding Professor of the Year.
+In 2004 he was named Outstanding Professor of the Year.